Quansight/Quansight-website/apps/consulting/posts/scaling-python-banking-edition.md

     summed_df = dfs.sum()
 ```

-In the above code, I have annotated the blocks of Dask objects with
+In the above code, I have annotated the Dask objects with
 the max amount of memory I expect them to need.
 Now, when I run this,
-the scheduler knows not to send off a block of work to a worker until
+the scheduler knows not to send off a new task to a worker until
 there are the necessary resources available on a worker.

 ## Orchestration & Productionisation